Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-Finally, the routine \code{pFailure} computes empirical estimates of probabilities of belonging to the failure sets $\mathcal{A}_{\boldsymbol{u}}$ (\code{type = "or"}) and $\mathcal{B}_{\boldsymbol{u}}$ (\code{type = "and}) by applying formula \eqref {eq:empirical_prob} on data generated by \code{rExtDep}.
+The routine \code{pFailure} computes empirical estimates of probabilities of belonging to the failure sets $\mathcal{A}_{\boldsymbol{u}}$ (\code{type = "or"}) and $\mathcal{B}_{\boldsymbol{u}}$ (\code{type = "and}) by applying formula \eqref {eq:empirical_prob} on data generated by \code{rExtDep}.
 Both probabilities are computed when \code{type = "both"}.
 The argument \code{plot} offers the possibility to display contour plots when sequences of thresholds are provided through the arguments \code{u1} and \code{u2}.
-The code on line 33-38 of listing~\ref{lst:sec243} generates $N=50,000$ samples to estimate the probabilities of belonging to each failure sets for thresholds ranging from 19 to 28 for the wind speed and from 40 to 60 for the differential of pressure with outputs given in Figure \ref{fig:pfailure}.
+The code provided below generates $N=50,000$ samples to estimate the probabilities of belonging to each failure sets for thresholds ranging from 19 to 28 for the wind speed and from 40 to 60 for the differential of pressure with outputs given in Figure \ref{fig:pfailure}. \begin{CodeChunk} \begin{CodeInput} R> # Estimate probabilities to belong to failure regions "or"/"and" R> pF <- pFailure(n = 50000, beta = SP_mle$Ahat$beta, + u1 = seq(from = 19, to = 28, length = 200), + u2 = seq(from = 40, to = 60, length = 200), + mar1 = pars.WS, mar2 = pars.DP, type = "both", + plot = TRUE, xlab = "Daily-maximum Wind Speed (m/s)", + ylab = "Differential of Pressure (mbar)", nlevels = 15) \end{CodeInput} \end{CodeChunk}